kittizz/create-gonode/README.md

 - Some Go packages may not be compatible with GopherJS
 - Generated JavaScript is larger than hand-written code
 - No goroutine support (JavaScript is single-threaded)

-## Example Projects

-Projects built with create-gonode:

-- **[sentence-cipher](https://github.com/kittizz/sentence-cipher)** - A Go/Node.js library that encodes data into natural-looking English sentences for steganography.
-Hide your secret messages in plain sight!

 ## Tech Stack